ambient-innovation/django-ai-kit-auth/django-app/README.rst

 ::

     {
+        "username": <username, only if the USERNAME_REQUIRED option is set>, "email": <email>,
+        "password": <password>,
     }

-and answers with status code xxx and
+and answers with status code 201 and

 ::

     {
     }

+or errors out with status code 400 because fields is missing or the password validation fails.

 Initiate Password Reset
 =======================